 Please note: Some animals in our care have a different adoption protocol and may not be available through this process.
 If the animal is not listed on the above application, refer to the animal’s profile for information on how to apply.

 Our team reaches out to potential adopters 5 days per week (Tuesday – Saturday) between 11 a.m. – 5 p.m.
 All applications are called in the order in which they are received.

 If staff cannot reach you after two attempts within one business day, we will unfortunately have to move on to other applicants and you are welcome to reapply if the animal is still available.

 - Adopters must be at least 21 years of age.

-- Once you have been approved to adopt, you can place that pet on hold with a $30 non-refundable, non-transferable deposit until your introduction is scheduled and you can take the animal home.
+- Once you have been approved to meet the animal and potentially adopt, you can place that pet on hold with a $30 non-refundable, non-transferable deposit until your introduction is scheduled and you can take the animal home.
 If the adoption isn’t completed, the fee becomes a donation toward that pets’ care.
-There are no “second” or “third” holds, and only one hold may be placed on an animal at a time.
-Hold deposits cannot be transferred to another animal if the first adoption is not completed or approved for any reason, including if a dog-to-dog introduction does not go well.
+Hold deposits cannot be transferred to another animal if the first adoption is not completed for any reason.